All foods are composed of a combination of three major components, called macronutrients:

 Digestion breaks down macronutrients for absorption into the bloodstream.
 This provides both energy (calories) and the raw materials needed (proteins, fats) to build cells.
 Certain macronutrients must be obtained from our diet because we cannot make them ourselves.
 There are essential amino acids (such as arginine and leucine) and essential fatty acids (such as omega 3 and omega 6 fats), but there are no essential carbohydrates.
 Without these essential nutrients, we would get sick.Each of the three macronutrients is metabolized differently.
 Carbohydrates, chains of sugars such as glucose and fructose are broken into individual sugars for absorption.
 Refined carbohydrates (eg. flour) are absorbed much more quickly into the blood stream than unrefined carbohydrates that may still contain significant amounts of proteins, fats and fibre.

 Dietary proteins are made up of components called amino acids and during digestion is broken down into its individual amino acids.
 These are circulated to the liver, where they are used to repairing and rebuilding cellular proteins.
 The first job of these amino acids is NOT for use as energy.
 These are used to build proteins like blood cells, bone, muscle, connective tissue, skin etc. However, if you eat excessive protein, the body has no way to store these extra amino acids.
 Instead, these are changed into glucose by the liver.
-An estimated 50-70% of the protein ingested is turned into glucose in an average North American person.

 Fat is composed of molecules called triglycerides.
 Digestion of fat requires bile which mixes and emulsifies the dietary fat so that it is more easily absorbed into the body.
 The fat is absorbed directly into the lymphatic system which then empties into the bloodstream.
 The triglycerides are taken up by the fat cells (adipocytes).
 Since dietary fat does not require the liver for initial processing, it does not require insulin as a signalling hormone.
-Thus, dietary fat has almost no effect on insulin levels.
+Thus, dietary fat has almost no immediate effect on insulin levels.
 Dietary fat is absorbed more or less directly into our body fat.

 Storage of food energy